The Power of Tears

 Leah had weak eyes, but Rachel had a lovely figure and was beautiful. — Genesis 29:17

-In today’s devotion, we meet the final two matriarchs — Rachel and Leah.
+In this week’s Torah portion, we meet the final two matriarchs — Rachel and Leah.
 Scripture teaches us that “Leah had weak eyes, but Rachel . . . was beautiful.”
 Many people have been puzzled by the inclusion of this information in the Bible.
 What does it mean that Leah had “weak eyes” and why do we need to know that?

 The Jewish sages explain that Leah’s eyes were weak in the sense that they were puffy, red, and sensitive from all the crying that she did.
 From the time that Leah was small, people used to say it was perfect that Laban had two girls while Rebekah, his sister, had two boys.
 The elder daughter, Leah, would marry the elder son, Esau, while the younger daughter, Rachel, would marry the younger son, Jacob.